RuiVilares/COMP-FAOPS/README.md

 * The definiton of a finite automata with the prefix 'FA', followed by a Identifier and an equals sign ("="), which can be used to assign a finite automata previously uploaded or the result of an operation expression;
 * The definition of the operations: x (multiply), . (concatenate), not (complement), rev (reverse), int (intersection), and + (union);
 * The definition of the precedence, implementing the priority induced by the parentheses;
-* The definition of a DUMP instruction, that outputs the result of and operation and creates a DOT file to be downloaded by the user.
+* The definition of a DUMP instruction, that outputs the result of and operation and creates a DOT file to be downloaded by the user;
+* The **AST** doesn't assume any kind of precendence between operations, so the expression is calculated from left to right;
+* Although any operation as higher priority than any other the parentheses implementation makes it possible to associate a precedential sub-calculation, in order to achieve certain desired results.

 Example:
 ```